 Days a typical inspection lasts

-From September 2024, Ofsted replaced single-word headline grades with "report cards" showing separate ratings across multiple categories.
+Since November 2025, Ofsted has used "report cards" with a five-point scale (Exceptional, Strong Standard, Expected Standard, Needs Attention, Urgent Improvement) across areas like achievement, inclusion, and attendance.
+Safeguarding is assessed separately as "met" or "not met".
 Schools inspected before this date retain their previous rating until reinspected.
 This guide covers both the old and new systems.

 While each body uses its own framework, they all focus on similar core areas.